Modern Foreign Languages

 Home learning tasks are purposeful and often include learning key vocabulary for the weekly test alongside exam style questions.

-Students are given mock exams at the end of Year 10 and twice in Year 11.
-There are also formal assessments at the end of each topic every term, which focus on a variety of skills.
+Students are given mock exams covering all themes and in all skills at the end of Year 10 and twice in Year 11.
 Informal teacher assessment is also ongoing.

 We ask parents to help students with their home learning by helping them to learn their vocabulary, having access to a bilingual dictionary (paper form or online), purchasing revision guides and encouraging them to attend revision sessions and to listen to French/German music, watch programmes and generally spend extra time enjoying the language.